transcom/mymove/docs/adr/0062-organizing-technical-docs.md

 * `-` No defined process for reviewing documentation.
 There are alerts for when docs are changed, but they are easily bypassed.
 * `-` Some standards, but they are difficult to review and enforce.
 Very little oversight on changes.
 * `-` Cannot integrate with API docs.
+* `-` Not customizable, and it has a high learning curve to use what customization is available.

 ### `mymove` wiki